-What grade am I required to get in the EDSA 3900 class to continue as an RA?
+What grade am I required to get in the EDSA 3900 class to continue as a Residential Staff member?

-Students who receive a D or lower in the EDSA 3900 class will not be able to continue as an RA.
+Students who receive a D or lower in the EDSA 3900 class will not be able to continue as a Residential Staff Member.

 What is the Residence Hall Association?